AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 Do we want to buy all the latest AI tools to generate content or automate operations? (probably wrapped in proprietary logic?).
 These tools definitely have some use, still, for this, we are a follower and paying others for the privilege.

 While it is important to test and use the state of the art proprietary AI tools, an ecosystem of open source tools with a local AI components has merged and it is part of our strategy to support it.
-You can code using Claude code and pay real money for tokens (and live with the risk of loss of confidentiality), or use a local LLM endpoint which can perform as well as the proprietary one.
+You can code using Claude Code and pay real money for tokens (and live with the risk of loss of confidentiality), or use a local LLM endpoint which can perform as well as a proprietary alternative.

 .. admonition:: Steps for adopting existing AI tools